 My first choice for protection against such large game would be a center-fire rifle chambered for 30.06 or larger.
 My second choice would be a magnum revolver with a 5.5″ to 7.5″ barrel chambered for .44 Magnum or larger.

-I think it is wise to avoid any armed confrontation if possible.
+It is wise to avoid any armed confrontation if possible.
 Trust me you are not a coward if you avoid the possibility of being shot in the head.
 You are not expendable – neither are the lives of your family or those in your bug out group.
-Those with the macho kill ‘em all attitude will not last very long.
+Those with the macho kill ‘em all attitudes will not last very long after the poop hit’s the fan.